 Once a neighborhood bar, a historic building now stands mostly alone between railroad tracks and the interstate at 31st and A Streets.
-What was once part of a thriving residential area is now surrounded by industry, with only a handful of old houses remaining nearby, some predating the turn of the century.
-The county assessor claims the building was constructed in 1925, but that timeline does not quite add up.
+What was once a thriving residential area is now surrounded by industry, with only a handful of old houses remaining nearby, some predating the turn of the century.
+While the county assessor claims the building was constructed in 1925, the timeline doesn’t quite add up.

 1949 Omaha World-Herald advertisement for Whitcomb Tavern